 - Crimes happening in the name of surveillance.

 There have been many complaints against various shop owners who misused CCTV cameras.
 In Water Sports Park of Kolkata, people reported that there have been CCTV cameras installed in women’s changing rooms.
 Finding cameras in women’s changing rooms have now become common, but apart from this public road cameras in front of schools and colleges were misused to view girl’s breasts and buttocks and also public cameras were used to track a girl’s location.

 There was a major protest held in HONG KONG this year in order to maintain their anonymity.

 Also, there was also a group of women who protested against the public usage of CCTV cameras saying, they feel as if someone is looking at them all the time, and they feel unsafe.
 They protested by painting their faces in order to maintain their anonymity.

 There have been many small protests in India too against the false usage of CCTV in the name of safety surveillance.

-As we all know that if there is brightness then there will surely be darkness, that if there is day then there is night, that there are two faces of coin.
-Similarly, if there are advantages of something then for sure there will also be disadvantages of that thing.
+As we all know that if there is brightness then there will surely be darkness, if there is day then there is night, and there are two faces of a coin.
+Similarly, if there are advantages to something then for sure there will also be disadvantages to that thing.
 Now it completely depends upon us whether to overweight advantages over disadvantages or not.
 It is completely a personal choice.
 As we all know, not all the five fingers of our palm are similar, similarly not all individuals in the world are similar.
 It depends upon us what we think and what we feel.
 So after noting down all the advantages and disadvantages of CCTV surveillance for women, here I leave it upon the readers to select whether or not “CCTV SURVEILLANCE IS A BOON OR A BANE FOR WOMEN”.